snknitin/tf.learn/README.md

 # tf.learn
-Learning to use TensorFlow for Deep Learning
+My notes for learning to use TensorFlow for Deep Learning